ARMmbed/mbed-os-5-docs/docs/api/connectivity/bluetooth/Optimising_for_performance.md

 potential drawback is in noisy environments where longer packets may cause slower effective transfer due to retransmissions (this is only related to data length, ATT_MTU does not affect this).

+### ATT protocol

+GATT client writes and GATT server updates come in two versions - with and without confirmation.
+Requiring confirmations limits the throughput severely so to maximise throughput you can move reliability up from the stack to your application.

 ### Packet timings

 If you're not constrained by battery power it might be tempting to use maximum/minimum values where possible.